vkuznets23/full-stack-open/part02/README.md

    **I also added:**

 - db generator using **faker API** and **Unsplash API**
-- CSS styles and media queries
+- CSS styles and media queries + icons from react library
 - Image uploading or placeholder when no image

 4. Made JSON server to run my `.json file` as server using `axios` library to fetch data from the server